 Nonetheless, there is not going to be a second lockdown, not in the States and not in the rest of the world.
 The reason for that is because nobody can afford it.
 A second lockdown will take us back to the stone age.
 Western democracy cannot operate with lockdowns, as lockdowns diminish tax revenue.
 The state cannot support its social policies. (welfare, education, public housing, health, and so on.)

 Every time countries cannot raise tax money, they print it and that leads to inflation.
 The Fed will argue that a 50% inflation over 5 years is nothing to the economic meltdown that was coming and that is partially correct.

 I would argue that the Fed shouldn’t be throwing billions of dollars into stocks.
-Last week the Fed injected over $60 billion to the markets.
-That is a massive amount of money to spend in a weeks time.
+Last week the Fed injected over $60 billion into the markets.
+That is a massive amount of money to spend in a week’s time.
 There will be a time when easy money for equities will not be around and then equities will take a dramatic downturn.
 Supporting the stocks is vital, but only up to a point.
 What is more important is to support the real economy out there.
-Real economy is real jobs, real growth and prosperity for everyone.
+The real economy is real jobs, real growth, and prosperity for everyone.